ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

 // Format end date

-// Company header - only show if this is the first position at a company
+// Company header - show if company is specified and we want to show it
+  // Default: show company header if company is specified

 // Position line - use explicit show_date_in_position flag
     // Show date in position line